 Ms Raven is a corporate lawyer and company secretary, with extensive experience in Australia and internationally, including as a corporate lawyer in Santiago, Chile advising Australian and Canadian resources and drilling companies.
-Ms Raven has held positions as Company Secretary with Golden West Resources Limited, Sunbird Energy Limited, Citation Resources Ltd, Whitebark Energy Ltd, Salt Lake Potash Limited, and Cradle Resources Limited.
+Ms Raven has held positions as Company Secretary with Austin Engineering Limited, Craig Mostyn Holdings Pty Ltd, and Cradle Resources Limited.
 Ms Raven holds a Bachelor of Laws from the University of Western Australia and is a member of the Australian Institute of Company Directors.
-Ms Raven is a board member of Parkerville Children and Youth Care (Inc), a not-for-profit organisation.
+Ms Raven is a board member of The Place of Keeping Ltd, a charitable organisation.
 Ms Raven has not held any former directorships in the last 3 years.

-Interests in the shares and options of the company and related bodies corporate
+Interests in the shares and options/performance rights of the company and related bodies corporate